lavoiesl/bash-templater/README.md

 Johan Haleby

-See http://blog.lavoie.sl/2012/11/simple-templating-system-using-bash.html for other details
+See http://code.haleby.se/2015/11/20/simple-templating-engine-in-bash/  and http://blog.lavoie.sl/2012/11/simple-templating-system-using-bash.html for more details

 ## Usage